What Is a Trading Journal?

 2. Stop the Emotional Spiral

-A trading journal helps here in two ways.
+A journal helps in two ways.

-3. Find Out Which Strategies Actually Make Money
+3. Find Out Which Strategies Actually Work

-You might be running three or four different setups.
+You might be running three or four setups.
 A journal lets you compare them side by side with real performance data.

 4. Fix Your Position Sizing

 You risk $500 on one trade, $2,000 on the next, $300 on the one after that.
-Your sizing swings based on how you feel, not based on a plan.
+Your sizing swings on emotion.

 5. Build Real Discipline